 On our last few trips to Tokyo we made it our mission to find the best vegetarian-friendly Japanese food in Tokyo whether that was at vegan cafes or traditional Japanese restaurants that specialise in one type of cuisine.

-The vegetarian scene has grown since our last visit six years ago and I was delighted to discover that there are many tasty veggie eats in Tokyo if you know where to look.
+The vegetarian scene has grown hugely in recent years and there are now so many tasty veggie eats in Tokyo if you know where to look.